curateteaching/digitalpedagogy/keywords/language_learning.md

 ### Nunca había sido tan feliz
 ![screenshot](images/language_learning-nunca.png)
 * Artifact Type: image
-* Source URL:
 * Artifact Permissions: Permission to use screencast requested.
-* Copy of the Artifact:
 * Creator and Affiliation: Neil Anderson (Texas Tech University)

 One of the benefits of a screencast program in the language writing class is that it allows the instructor to emphasize the communicative purpose of the task.
 To overcome learners’ focus on the linguistic and local elements of an essay, the instructor in this example first provided comments on content, structure, and organization to emphasize that these are fundamental aspects of effective written communication.
 Then, the instructor focused on local aspects, such as grammar, vocabulary, and editing.
 A benefit of this software program is that the instructor can use the cursor to hover over the area where the error is, which thus helps learners see the error in context.
 Albeit probably the least social and interactive of the artifacts presented, learners feel engaged in a dialogue with the instructor, which underscores that hearing the instructor’ s voice makes the feedback more personal and therefore motivational than written feedback.